pitiopia/interview-questions/Questions/Java/README.md

 * any modification of immutable object results in creating new object
 * String object is a good example of an immutable object

-#### What is the difference between local/instance/class variables?
+#### :exclamation: What is the difference between local/instance/class variables? :exclamation:

 Local variable:
 * defined inside a method